Risk reversal: why Jay Abraham swears by this powerful tool

 All business transactions contain some kind of risk.
 If you ask a potential client to take on all the risk in a transaction, their first inclination is not to buy.
 What if something goes wrong?
 They’ll be the ones who lose.
 But take away all the risk for your prospective client and you’ve eliminated the primary obstacle to buying.
 Instead of a reason to say “no,” they only have reasons to say “yes.”
-That’s what makes risk reversal such a powerful tool: it makes it so your client literally has nothing to lose because if they are dissatisfied, you will do whatever it takes to demonstrate your complete commitment to their satisfaction.
-Maybe this is giving them their money back or re-doing the job at no charge.
-Your business likely offers a form of risk reversal to your clients right now, but chances are that you don’t have risk reversal at the heart of your selling message.
+This is why so many businesses have established a risk reversal option strategy.

-Here we’ll cover why risk reversal works and best practices to incorporate one of Jay Abraham’s favorite, powerful sales tools that can improve your business anywhere from 40-400%.
+Here we’ll cover why risk reversal is such a influential tool as well as best practices to incorporate one of Jay Abraham, founder of The Abraham Group’s favorite, powerful sales tools that can improve your business anywhere from 40-400%.

 Hear more from Jay – including tips for growing your business exponentially.Listen Now